rsms/gotalk/README.md

 These "single" requests & results are the most common protocol messages, and as their names indicates, their payloads follow immediately after the header.
 For large payloads this can become an issue when dealing with many concurrent requests over a single connection, for which there's a more complicated "streaming" request & result type which we will explore later on.

+### Faults

+There are two types of replies indicating a fault: `ErrorResult` for requestor faults and `RetryResult` for responder faults.

-If an error occurs while handing a request, an "error" is send as the reply instead of a regular result:
+If a request is faulty, like missing some required input data or sent over an unauthorized connection, an "error" is send as the reply instead of a regular result:

 ```py
 +----------------- ErrorResult